 To calculate household median income count all the individuals who will live in the home, and include all of their gross (pre-taxed) income in the overall household income. *The above chart shows 120% AMI as of 12/2012 and is effective until superseded.

 If approved for a loan, a faculty or staff member does not have to repay the loan, provided that for five years from the date of purchase:

 - Maintains ownership interest in the purchased property, and

 - Continuously occupies the purchased property as the principal residence

 - Does not refinance the property for cash.

-- RPCDC issues a home ownership education course completion certificate.
+- Non-profit partner issues a home ownership education course completion certificate.

-- The University verifies if you still meet UAH program eligibility requirements.
+- Human Resources verifies if you still meet UAH program eligibility requirements at time of closing.

-- You sign a loan agreement and a promissory note with RPCDC.
+- You sign a loan agreement and a promissory note with non-profit partner at closing.